 Your 5am morning routine ideally shouldn’t start in the morning, but the night before.
 By implementing a healthy night routine, you are really setting yourself up for success the next day.
 Getting enough sleep should be a priority, especially if you plan on getting up before the sun rises.
 That means going to bed earlier than you are probably used to.
 But don’t worry, after being up so for so many hours, you’ll definitely be asleep quick!
 If not, read my tips on how to fall asleep fast.

 Getting out of your comfy bed is a lot easier when you have something to look forward to.
-Whether that is a hot cup of coffee, a matcha latte or delicious protein pancakes, if it’s worth getting out of bed for, it’ll help you do so a lot faster.
-You can also work with a reward system such as ‘if I pull off my 5 a.m. routine for the next two weeks, I can get myself that ____ I’ve been wanting”.
+Whether that is a hot cup of coffee, a matcha latte or delicious pancakes, if it’s worth getting out of bed for, it’ll help you do so a lot faster.
+You can also work with a reward system such as ‘if I pull off my 5 a.m. routine for the next two weeks, I’ll enjoy __ on the weekend’.

 Take a cold shower

 This may not be for everyone.
-I am an evening shower person and avoid showering in the mornings like the pest.
-I really dislike the feeling of water on my body right after I woke up.
+If you typically always shower in the evenings, this may be too uncomfortable for you.
 However, if you are a morning shower person, switching to a lower temperature may help you feel more alert early in the morning.

 Eat a healthy breakfast